ErikOkau/CCT/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Cookie Run Kingdom for the amazing game
-- The Vue.js and Nuxt.js communities
-- Chaos Control Team guild members
-- All contributors and supporters

-## 📞 Support

-If you have any questions or need help, please contact the CCT guild leadership.

----

-Made with ⚡ for Chaos Control Team guild leaders!